cloudfoundry-attic/cf-docs/source/docs/using/managing-apps/build-tools/gradle.html.md

 ~~~

-After adding the plugin, running the tasks command should include the following output;
+After you add the plugin, running the tasks command should include the following output:

 <pre class="terminal">